pmichaillat/latex-math/README.md

 + Greek letters: most lowercase letters and key uppercase letters
 + Calligraphic letters: all uppercase letters

-## Installation
+## Usage

-+ Add `math.sty` to the folder with your LaTeX files
++ Add `math.sty` to the folder with your LaTeX files.
-+ Insert `\usepackage{math}` in the preamble of your document
++ Insert `\usepackage{math}` in the preamble of your LaTeX document.
-+ Use the commands defined in `math.sty`
++ Use the commands defined in `math.sty`.
-+ Existing math commands are not affected, so you can continue to use those too
++ Existing math commands are not affected, so you can continue to use those too.

 ## License